UCI-GDIM32-W25/in-class-activities-Cordelia77/README.md

 ### Activity 4
-Add and improve the scene and fix minor bugs
+Add and improve the scene and fix minor bugs; Find sound effect for Cat Playing